Using Campbell® Scientific, Inc. Dataloggers in LI-COR EC Systems

 1. Connect the datalogger to power and physically connect it to the computer either through RS-232 or Ethernet.

-9. Once connected, right click the station and select Update Table Definitions and click Merge in the popup box.
+13. Once connected, right click the station and select Update Table Definitions and click Merge.

 Three data tables may be created by Biomet.dld depending on the sensor package selected.
 For all sensor packages, a table containing a single record of version information (VersionInfo) and a table containing one minute mean sensor data (Biomet) are created.
 For all packages other than biomet 100, an additional table is created that contains flags indicating the state of various program controls (ControlFlags).
 The number of records stored in Biomet and ControlFlags is user set from BiometConstants.